NFL on American television: Time zone rules

 Sunday afternoon games in the Mountain and Pacific time zones are always scheduled for 2:05 or 2:25 p.m.
 Mountain Time and 1:05 or 1:25 p.m.
 Pacific Time.
 No games before 12:00 p.m.
-MT (2:00 p.m.
+MT (2 p.m.
 ET) are ever scheduled, partly to avoid conflict with religious services in those cities; Denver had three noon MT kickoffs at Mile High Stadium late in the 1972 season, but the experiment was never repeated.

 Doubleheader allotments

-Beginning with the introduction of the 17-game season, Fox and CBS each have eight doubleheader weeks during the season between weeks 2 and 17 with both networks having the doubleheader for weeks 1 and 18.
-These are not necessarily alternating weeks; one network may have two or rarely three consecutive doubleheaders; this only occurs when one network has doubleheader weeks 2 and 3 after both networks had the doubleheader in week 1, or in weeks 16 and 17, and then both networks have doubleheaders week 18; has happened to Fox 2019 and CBS in 2018.
-Fox requests to carry a doubleheader on a Sunday it airs a World Series game (typically Game 5) and uses the featured 4:25 game as a lead-in for the baseball playoffs (though in 1996, 2001, 2005, 2014, 2019 and 2020 Fox did not have a doubleheader on the day it broadcast of the World Series).
+Beginning with the introduction of the 17-game season, Fox and CBS each have eight doubleheader weeks during the season between weeks 2 and 17 with both networks having the doubleheader for weeks 1 and 18 (Since 2024 those weeks have changed to weeks 15 and 18).
+These are not necessarily alternating weeks; one network may have two or rarely three or four consecutive doubleheaders (this only occurs when one network has doubleheader weeks 2 and 3 after both networks had the doubleheader in week 1; in weeks 16 and 17; and then both networks have doubleheaders week 18 or in the 2024 case a single network having it in weeks 15–18, with both networks having it in weeks 15 and 18).
+This happened to CBS in 2018 and Fox in 2019.

+Fox requests to carry a doubleheader on a Sunday that it airs a Major League Baseball League Championship Series or World Series game if a Sunday game is being played (typically Game 2, 5 or 7 for the World Series and Game 1 for the League Championship Series) and uses the featured 4:25 game as a lead-in for the baseball playoffs (though in 1996, 2001, 2005, 2014, 2019, 2020, and all years since 2022 Fox did not have a doubleheader on the day it broadcast the World Series, as there was no Sunday World Series game due to expansion of the MLB postseason).
+Since 2022, Fox instead requests that Game 1 of its respective League Championship Series would air in this post-NFL slot.

 During weeks 1 and 18, both networks are given doubleheaders; this has been the case since 2021 for week 1 and 2006 for the final week of the regular season.
 From 1990 through 2005, one network received nine doubleheaders during the 17-week season, and the other network received eight (except 1993, when CBS and NBC each received nine in an 18-week regular season).